Author: Isaac Vega

 Activate lets you play up to three cards from your hand for their effects.
 Effects include gaining money, drawing extra cards, taking extra move actions, building structures/creating product, recovering cards from your discard pile, and selling the product you’ve made.
 Building and selling tend to be the two most powerful actions here: Structures can give you a variety of bonuses, including extra Blurp, while selling product is by far the best way to make money.
 However, drawing extra cards or moving extra pieces can get you in position for big plays.
 As with the recruit step, you may choose to draw cards instead of playing them.

 Finally, the battle step only happens if you have pieces on a square that also contains an opponent’s piece or an Andy token.
-You choose up to three cards from your hand and/or the top of your deck and roll the dice they give you.
-You add the number of hits rolled to the total number of minis you have on that space and all adjacent spaces.
+You choose up to three cards from your hand and/or keeps things fresh by using different decks for the deck-building, umber of hits rolled to the total number of minis you have on that space and all adjacent spaces.
 Add in bonuses from watchtowers if you have any, and whoever has the higher total wins (Andys have flat values that you have to match or beat).
 The winner stays and gets one Blurp, the loser has to return to their base.
 An important thing to note here is that structures and product are tied to the spaces where they’re built, not the player who built them, so with enough firepower you can actually take over what your opponents have made and use it for yourself.

 Blurp, which is your victory points, is calculated during the three daylight phases.
 You earn Blurp for every square you control.
 Squares with skyscrapers and monuments on them are more valuable, but even basic squares are worth one Blurp each.
 You can also spend money during each daylight phase to purchase more Blurp.
 Finally, at the very end of the game, you also earn bonus Blurp based on the number of factories that you have.
 Add it all together, and the player with the most Blurp wins the game!